bartificer/programming-by-stealth/docs/pbs82.md

 Before we go any further, it’s **vital** to know that **`await` can only be used within async functions**!

-If you try use the `await` keyword in the global scope or within a regular function you’ll get an error.
+If you try use the `await` keyword in the global scope or within a regular function, you’ll get an error.

 So, what does the `await` keyword do?
 It does three things:

 1.  `await` pauses execution of an async function and waits for a promise to resolve **in a non-blocking way**.
 2. If the awaited promise resolves, `await` evaluates to the value the promise resolved to.
-E.g. `await square(4)` evaluates to 16.
+For example, `await square(4)` evaluates to 16.
 3. If the awaited promise rejects, `await` throws the error the promise rejected with.

 The way I like to think of it is that **`await` waits for a promise and then unwraps its result**.